simmybharadhwaj-sketch/Induction-report-/README.md

 ### Conclusion
 This session helped us understand the connection between diet, health, and academic performance, motivating us to adopt a balanced lifestyle.

+## Date: 2 August
+** Time:** 9:00 AM – 1:00 PM

+### Morning Session (9:00 AM – 11:00 AM)
+**Expert Lecture by Dr. Jaswinder Singh** (Incharge – IAPT) in the Auditorium.
+- Sir introduced us to the college, its facilities, and the various opportunities available for CSE & IT students.
+- He explained how students can make the most of their time during their academic journey.
+- Shared valuable tips for balancing academics with extracurricular activities.

+---

+### Second Session (11:00 AM – 1:00 PM)
+**Expert Lecture by Dr. Priya Darshni Madam** on *"Universal Human Values"* in the Auditorium.
+- Mam discussed the importance of **human values** and **human needs** in daily life.
+- She explained how living with strong values leads to a more meaningful and peaceful life.
+- Stressed the importance of empathy, understanding others' situations, and maintaining harmony in relationships.

+---

+###  Conclusion
+Day-3 provided both practical guidance about the college environment and deep insights into personal values, helping students grow both academically and personally.